Delors/LectureDoc2/src/css/core/README.md

 ## ld-scrollable

 A part of a slide which can be scrolled.
-Intended to be used for content that does not easily fit on a slide.
+Intended to be used for content that does not easily fit on one slide.
 The scrollable element has to be the last element on a slide or has to have a fixed height.
-It has to appear at the top level.
+It has to be a direct child element of a slide.

 ## ld-story